NexusTools/node-typeinclude/README.md

 class loading
 -------------
-node-typeinclude allows you @import typescript classes from the top of typescript files
+node-typeinclude allows you @include typescript classes from the top of typescript files

 ```
 @include SomeClass;